An Online Learning Analysis of Minimax Adaptive Control: Conclusion

 \section{Conclusion}

-An online learning analysis for the minimax adaptive control algorithm was presented.
-Model-based regret and total regret for the minimax adaptive control policy were defined by comparing the state and input trajectories against that of the optimal $H_{\infty}$ controller in hindsight.
-It was found that the resulting total regret was sub-linear as long as the disturbance signals were in the $\ell_{2}$ space.
-Future research will seek to better understand the time required by the minimax adaptive control algorithms to estimate the unknown dynamics with high accuracy in terms of the number of models in the considered set and also seek to understand the time required by the minimax adaptive controller to match the optimal $H_{\infty}$ controller aiming to quantify the growth of regret.
+An online learning-inspired analysis for a recently proposed solution for a class of minimax adaptive control problems has been presented.
+Model-based regret and total regret for the minimax adaptive control policy were defined by comparing the state and input trajectories against that of the optimal $\mathcal{H}_{\infty}$ controller in hindsight (i.e. having knowledge of the true system dynamics).
+One of the highlights of the analysis is that the total regret is sub-linear for exogenous disturbances in the $\ell_{2}$ space, confirming links between system theoretic properties and regret for control systems.
+Future research will seek to characterize transient properties of regret, and their connections with the exploration-exploitation trade-off inherently captured by the minimax adaptive control algorithms.
+Starting from the definitions of regret proposed here, designing regret-optimal adaptive controllers that lower the conservatism of minimax solutions is also an important research question lying ahead.